The BBC2 Programme Trust Me I’m a Doctor has completed an insightful new study into the effects of different activities on stress levels.

 The BBC chose TCV’s Green Gym due to our success in connecting people with the outdoor environment to improve health and wellbeing and tackle social isolation.

-The Green Gym took place in Regents Park over an 8-week period and the results was shared on BBC2 on 1st November 2017 at 9pm in a special programme dedicated to mental health.
+The Green Gym took place in Regents Park over an 8-week period and the results were shared on BBC2 on 1st November 2017 at 9pm in a special programme dedicated to mental health.

 The University Study showed that Green Gym participants reported higher levels of well-being and lower levels of stress, anxiety and depression.